Online B.S. in Psychology Degree

 Liberal Arts an Sciences Distribution Requirements for the College of Arts & Sciences

 To complete this degree, students must complete all of the College-Level Requirements for the College of Arts & Sciences.
-The college does have a foreign language requirement, of two full years of a single foreign language.
-Five languages are currently offered online (Spanish, French, German, Latin, and Sign Language are regularly offered online.
+The college does have a foreign language requirement of one full year of a single foreign language.
+Spanish and Sign Language are regularly offered online.
 Talk with your adviser about other languages that interest you.
 Students also can transfer in language credit from other accredited institutions.
 For students entering with an associate's degree or other transfer credit, many of the College-level requirements may already have been met.

 Psychology Core Requirements

 Complete the following courses for a minimum of 35 hours with PSY prefix:

 - PSY 1010 - General Psychology Credit Hours: 3.0